 With so much value tied up in this content, if these digital assets were to be compromised (though human error of an admin, cyber attacks or trademark infringement) then the business could suffer as a result.
 If web records along with marketing content was lost, then your firm is likely to be at risk of non-compliance with record-keeping requirements.

 Online financial promotions

 A financial promotion is classified as “An invitation/inducement to engage in investment activity communicated in the course of business".

 In an online context, this could be a blog, video or even a firm's website.

 With consumer protection at stake, financial promotions have to be "clear, fair and not misleading".

 Being able to prove this is critical.
 While a firm's marketing department should ensure the collateral they produce is compliant, evidencing this could be vital down the line.
 Upon request, a regulated firm should be able to point back to its website at any point in time and prove its digital content is clear, fair and not misleading.

 These can vary from business to business but will typically mean company forecasts, strategy documents and essentially anything critical to internal functions.

 This could also mean documents specific to certain teams such as marketing plans, analyses etc.

 This kind of material can obviously contain commercially sensitive information and be targeted by cyber-attacks and the use of ransomware.
-If stolen, this kind of information could be used for insider trading, blackmail or simply sold to the highest bidder.

 As explained under GDPR, the customer data to protect is "any information which are related to an identified or identifiable natural person."